 "I am comfortable," Avia said with her head on Brian's shoulder.

-Avia slid out of his lap.
-She walked into the bedroom than the bathroom to take a quick shower while Brian washed the slime from his cock.
-Avia washed quickly and rinsed before turning the water off and grabbing a towel.
+Avia walked into the bedroom than the bathroom to take a quick shower while Brian washed the slime from his cock.

-It didn't take her long to dry her body and hair.
+It didn't take her long to wash and rinse.
+She stepped out of the shower to dry her body and hair.
 Then, she walked into the living area and picked up her dress.
 She slid it over her head.

 Brian stepped behind her and carefully zipped her dress.
 Then, he kissed the back of her neck.

 Brian kissed her mouth.
 "I bet the food is ready."

 "Did you ever call your contact?"
 Avia asked.

 "Later tonight," Brian said as he walked with her through the warehouse area and out the exterior door.

 "You're just in time," Breck said.
 "The food’s done."